-The F424BF chassis utilizes two redundant power supplies (four in total).
+The F424AG chassis models utilize redundant power supplies, with a total of four in the chassis.
 In the unlikely event that the power supply unit needs to be replaced, one power supply can be removed, without powering down the system.
 Replacement units can be ordered directly from Supermicro (See the contact information in the Preface of this manual).